-Importance of being goal side as a soccer defender
+Importance of being goal side defending

 Being goal side, at the right time is going to be one of the most important things for a soccer player.
 You just don’t see to many goals scored when the defender stays goal side.

 Explaining goal side defending in soccer

-Being between the goal you are defending and the player you are marking.
+Positioning yourself between the goal you are defending and the player you are marking.
 This is something that academy players, ages 9 down to rec players usually have a hard time getting.
 Just the other day I was watching a U-9 girls game and the defenders had a hard time knowing where to be.

 It’s really easy for players to end up doing what we call as “Ball watching” which means they are watching the ball instead of looking around to see where people are.

 © redwall / Depositphotos.com